Trending Topics

 Don’t you love the off-road vagabonds?
 Every city has at least one.
 If you are lucky, you have several.
 They know all the cops and the lingo.
 If open containers are illegal in your city, these types might resort to getting intoxicated on Listerine.
 Most often they find a way to cross paths with you, whether by passing out in a public place or creating a ruckus.
 Once you get there, they try to tell you what to do, albeit, in a nice way with slurred speech.
 Believe me, when they have the poopy pants, we would like nothing better than to air an “Unable To Locate” to our dispatch center.

-Why is it everyone in the world thinks the game of Monopoly is based upon reality and we give out random “Get Out Of Jail Free” cards?
+Why is it that everyone in the world thinks the game of Monopoly is based upon reality and we give out random “Get Out Of Jail Free” cards?
 The only Park Place we recognize is the clink.
 Sure, we have discretion, but when you are really naughty, there are consequences.
 You don’t get a free pass.
 You get a complimentary bed and breakfast retreat on the hill.
 Well, the county might charge you for it later, but nothing is required upfront.

 Unsolicited counsel is something law enforcement will have to tolerate during the lifetime of any police career.
 We might as well embrace it and love it for the entertainment value it holds.

-This article, originally published 05/26/2016, has been updated.
+This article, originally published 05/26/2016, has been updated with a video and additional resources.